GoogleCloudPlatform/migrate-to-containers/guides/tomcat/3-migrate/README.md

             requests: 1280M
 ```

-Since there is just a single Tomcat application that you are containerizing, we can update the migration plan to remove the unique identifier (shown as `-xxxxxxxx` above but in your file it will actuallly be a string of nubmers and letters) attached to both the tomcat server and image names.
+Since there is just a single Tomcat application that you are containerizing, we can update the migration plan to remove the unique identifier (shown as `-xxxxxxxx` above but in your file it will actuallly be a string of numbers and letters) attached to both the tomcat server and image names.
 Once removed, your migration plan yaml should look like below:
 ``` yaml
 tomcatServers:
   - name: tomcat